Matalan

+Matalan Retail Ltd is a British clothing and homewares retailer based in Knowsley, Merseyside, founded by John Hargreaves in 1985.

+In August 1988, its operations director at the time, Duncan Sullivan, transformed Matalan into an out-of-town warehouse-style, membership-only cash-and-carry business, inspired by Sam's Club in the United States.
+The membership-only model was phased out by March 1998.
+Matalan's turnover grew from £26m in 1992 to £800m in 1998, with over seven million customers and a £1bn valuation on the London Stock Exchange.

+As of June 2024, the retailer has 230 locations domestically, as well as a number of franchise outlets in the Middle East.
+The retailer is a wholly owned subsidiary of Missouri Topco Limited, a holding company which is based in Guernsey, and is controlled by the Hargreaves family.

 History

-John Hargreaves opened the first Matalan store in 1985 at Bamber Bridge, near Preston, Lancashire.
+In 1985, John Hargreaves opened the first Matalan store at Bamber Bridge, near Preston, Lancashire.
 There were fifty stores by 1995, and in 1997, the company moved its headquarters from Preston to Skelmersdale, also in Lancashire.
 The company was floated on the London Stock Exchange in 1998, but taken private again by the Hargreaves family in October 2006.

 During 2009, John Hargreaves sought to sell off Matalan, but by February 2010, had failed to find buyers willing to meet the £1.5 billion price.
 Jason Hargreaves was appointed managing director in July 2013.
 The headquarters moved to a purpose built site at Knowsley, Merseyside in 2014.
 The company won approval for this scheme in October 2012.

-Controversy
+In September 2018, it began a partnership with toy retailer The Entertainer, who opened 59 in-store concessions as 'Totally Toys'.